nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding events: `event`

-Adds an event to the list with a priority ranging from 0 to 5.
+Adds an event task to the list with a priority ranging from 0 to 5.
 If no priority is specified, a default value of 3 is given. **A start date and time must be specified in the format of YYYY-MM-DD HHmm.
 An end date and time must also be specified in the same format**